-- 1. Determine that the lands described in the permit are not presently known to contain commercially valuable mineral deposits. - 2.
-Authorize the issuance of a Mineral Prospecting Permit to Robert G. Wetzel for a primary term of one (1) year for all minerals other than oil, gas, geothermal resources or sand and gravel on section 36, in accordance with the standard form of permit (Exhibit C) as amended by Exhibit B of Exhibit C. Royalty payable under any preferential lease issued upon the discovery of commercially valuable mineral deposits shall not be less than ten percent (10%) of the gross value of all mineral production from the leased lands, unless any charges approved by the Commission or incurred with regards to the transportation or processing of the State's royalty share of production.
-The determination of the royalty and charges shall be at the discretion of the Commission. - 3.
-The project shall include this prospecting permit and any other extension the Commission may grant in its discretion for the project as described in the permit.
-Any extension shall not exceed additional periods of one (1) year each.
-In no event shall the term of the permit exceed three (3) years. - 4.
-Authorize the Executive Officer or his designee to execute any documents necessary and appropriate to implement the Commission's action.
+- 1. Find that the lands described in the permit are not presently known to contain commercially valuable mineral deposits. - 2.
+Authorize the issuance of a Mineral Prospecting Permit to Robert G. Wetzel for a primary term of two (2) years beginning January 1, 2016, through December 31, 2017, for all minerals other than oil, gas, geothermal resources, or sand and gravel on Section 16, Township 15 North, Range 10 East, SBM, in accordance with the standard form of the permit (Exhibit C attached).
+Royalty payable under the Permit issued shall be 20% of the gross value of any mineral production.
+Upon a discovery of commercially valuable mineral deposits, permittee may apply for a preferential lease. - 3.
+Authorize the Executive Officer or her designee to execute any documents necessary to implement the Commission's action.